fteem/old_blog/_posts/2016-01-19-reactive-programming-rxruby.md

 was invented like 60 years ago.
 The problem is, just like with anything that evolves, priorities change.

-In our case, the internet happend.
+In our case, the internet happened.
 Sure, +20 years ago the internet did exist, but it had less users then the count of views that a popular video on YouTube has today.
 Going forward 15-10 years ago, the internet grew enough, so we felt the need for a ton of data processing and asynchronous behaviour.